 “I had a sudden transplant of sense as I imagined myself ‘the man’ and just how creepy I bet I could be: dodging emotional entanglements and lying and otherwise having a lovely time.
 Forgetting to phone.”

-I presume women can be just as shitty as men, and on average I’m pleased with the men I’ve chosen, but none of it exempts me from frustration and doubt, especially as I become more concerned with youth chipping off of me.
-Mercury, at least, might still find me great as everything falls away from me, including my tolerance for discomfort, my bone mass maybe, and my ability to read 9 pt. font.
+I presume women can be just as shitty as men, and on average I’m pleased with the men I’ve chosen, but none of it exempts me from frustration and doubt, especially as I become concerned about youth chipping off of me.
+Mercury and the grateful crayfish, at least, might still find me great as everything falls away from me, including my tolerance for discomfort, my bone mass maybe, and my ability to read 8 pt. font.
 But not my fast reflexes.
-They remain split second-precise as I accidentally drop and catch objects of varying volume and velocity midair all day like a physics-calculating ninja.
-OK, so a clumsy ninja.
+They remain split second-precise as I accidentally drop and catch objects of varying volume and velocity midair all day like a physics-calculating (but clumsy?) ninja.

 At times I resent that “love” is my “default setting,” to lift a phrase from a wise friend.
 I just want to do my work and grow old peacefully without the complications of a foolish heart.
 It’s foolish because it wants to explode in passion, not content to stay calm.
-It’s peculiar in taste and persnickety, a non-fan of prolonged mediocre interaction.
+It’s peculiar in taste and persnickety, and not a fan of prolonged mediocre interaction.
 I say “prolonged” because there’s a time and place for light, not-all-that meaningful company, and I do possess an initial curiosity about people.
-Of course my meaningful and your meaningful might not be the same.
-I don’t need to sit with you and discern the world’s problems and together proceed to solve them (although, bonus points if we do).
-I do however seek that innate connection one can’t define but feels on a chemical or cellular level.
-There’s no rhyme or reason to it — one just comes to life in the most joyous sense of the word, around certain people.
+Of course my meaningful and another person’s meaningful might not be the same.
+We don’t need to sit around and discern the world’s problems and together proceed to solve them (although, bonus if we do).
+I do however seek that innate connection you can’t define but feel on a cellular level.
+There’s no rhyme or reason to it — you just spring to life around certain people.
 This applies to both friends and romantic interests.

-When it comes to the latter, I’d rather die an alone old lady than settle for a mediocre-to-me partnership.
-If I have the right feeling for someone, within reason I’ll deal with flaws, dysfunction and my personal frustration resulting from it all, and won’t need to justify why I want who I want, but I can’t do any of it without that inexplicable butterfly fluttering in my stomach.
+When it comes to the latter, I’d rather meet my end an alone old lady than have settled for a mediocre-to-me partnership.
+If I have the right feelings for someone, within reason I’ll deal with flaws, dysfunction and my personal frustration resulting from it all, and won’t need to justify why I want who I want, but I can’t do any of it without that inexplicable butterfly fluttering in my stomach.